scholzj/kafka-enablement/demo-7/README.md

-# Topic Controller
+# Topic Operator

 This demo should be executed from the `./` directory.

-## Show how Topic Controller deployed with cluster
+## Show how Topic Operator deployed with cluster

 * In console

-## Show TC in action
+## Show Topic Operator in action

 * Create topic through Kafka